jawordpressorg/core-handbook/core/about/release-cycle/block-editor-release-process-for-major-releases.md

 **High Level Triage**

 Outside of reviewing unlabeled issues, it’s important to take time to review all reported issues since a major release occurred to spot any key critical issues to resolve.
-This is a great task to divide up amongst others.
-The easiest way to do this is to divide the work into month long increments ([example link for all bugs reported in October 2019](https://github.com/WordPress/gutenberg/issues?page=2&q=is%3Aissue+is%3Aopen+label%3A%22%5BType%5D+Bug%22+created%3A2019-10-01..2019-10-31+sort%3Acreated-asc&utf8=%E2%9C%93)).
+This is a great task to divide up among others.
+The easiest way to do this is to divide the work into month-long increments ([example link for all bugs reported in October 2019](https://github.com/WordPress/gutenberg/issues?page=2&q=is%3Aissue+is%3Aopen+label%3A%22%5BType%5D+Bug%22+created%3A2019-10-01..2019-10-31+sort%3Acreated-asc&utf8=%E2%9C%93)).

 **Important Note For Determining How Critical A Bug Is**